 Students who are at high-risk should contact Student Disability Services.

 Does KSU have testing available for students, faculty and staff?

-The Student Health Services clinics will open on August 10 on both campuses.
+The Student Health Services clinics is open on both campuses.

 Kennesaw CampusMonday-Friday: 8am-12pm 3217 Campus Loop Road Near the garage in the former Hospitality House

 Marietta CampusMonday-Friday: 1:30pm-3:30pm Outside of the entrance to the Student Recreation Center.
 Adjacent to the Student Health Clinic.
 Click here for the on-campus faculty and staff testing calendar.